xcono/django-rubricate/README.rst

 Django Rubricate
 =============================

 Clean way to build content via custom blocks.
+Please, don't use this app in your production environment.

 Documentation
 -------------